SQweb-team/Multipass-SDK-PHP/README.md

 ## Known Issues

 If you change the value of `SQW_DWIDE` after initial deployment, your users will have to log in again since their auth cookie will no longer be valid.

+## Troubleshooting

+### I am not seeing the Multipass button

+Please make sure you have properly [initialized the SDK](#1-initializing-the-sdk) and [tagged your pages](#2-tagging-your-pages).
+Mind the position of the include and tag.

+### I can see the Multipass button, but I cannot login

+The authentication requires cookies, which require [fully qualified domain names](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
+If you are testing on localhost or an IP, the authentication will succeed but won't be able to save a cookie in your browser.

 ## Contributing